Department of Environmental Science and Policy

 ESP 150 Environmental Science Field Immersion Session

-This field immersion session is designed to teach basic natural science field skills and build community in a long weekend format.
-The course includes components on forest, soil, aquatic, wildlife, and urban systems.
-Basic orienteering and map reading, topographical surveying, global positioning system operation, aerial photo interpretation, and dichotomous key use are emphasized.
-This required course is intended for students between the first and second year of the environmental science major.
+This field immersion session is designed to teach basic environmental science field skills and build community in a long weekend format.
+The course includes components on forest, soil, aquatic, wildlife, and human systems.
+Basic orienteering and map reading, topographical surveying, GPS operation, and dichotomous key use are emphasized.
+This required course is for all new majors and transfer students.
 Students must be present for the entire immersion session.
 Prerequisite: ESP major/minor or permission of instructor.
 Cr 3.

 ESP 197 Research Skills Lab